 If you have a laptop and often use it in public places such as libraries, cafes, etc., you may want to disable your laptop’s USB Port.
 With the USB ports disabled, you don’t have to worry about unauthorized devices, such as USB drives, Keyloggers, etc., accessing your laptop/computer.

 Doing so will prevent the unauthorized exchange of data in your absence.
 We have already shared a guide on disabling USB Ports on Windows 10, but we haven’t listed all methods in that article.
-Therefore, we have created another report detailing all possible ways to disable USB Ports on Windows 11.
+Therefore, we have created this guide detailing all possible ways to disable USB Ports on Windows 11.

 We will use the Device Manager of Windows 11 to disable the USB Ports in this method.
 Here are some of the simple steps you need to follow.